 Other tests for transplant suitability

-These include an an electrocardiogram (ECG, an electric recording of the heart beat), and an echocardiogram (ECHO, a sound-wave picture of the heart) and a chest X-ray.
-Kidney patients who are diabetic also have a treadmill test (measurement of the ECG while walking fast) or a cardiac Angiogram (a special X-ray picture of the heart).
+These include an electrocardiogram, an echocardiogram and a chest X-ray.
+Kidney patients who are diabetic also have a treadmill test or a cardiac Angiogram.

 Life after Transplant

-Once the operation is done and kidney is functioning well ,you will attend the clinic frequently for f he first three months
+Once the operation is done and the kidney is functioning well ,you will attend the renal transplant hospital frequently for the first three months.

-Diet Diet can be relaxed after a transplant, but not usually straight away!
-Keep checking blood results, as it is common to have high potassium levels for a few weeks after a transplant.
-Weight gain occurs in most transplant patients, as it is common to be underweight on dialysis.
-However, it is important to watch what you eat as you may have increased risk of weight gain after transplant.
+Diet: Diet can be relaxed after a transplant, but not usually straight away!
+However, it is important to watch what you eat as you may have an increased risk of weight gain after transplant.

-Fluid Restriction Fluid restrictions are usually not needed after a transplant.
-Make sure you know how much your fluid intake should be sometimes the transplanted kidney makes too much urine, so drinking large amounts of fluid is needed.
+Fluid restrictions are usually not needed after a transplant.
+Make sure you know how much your fluid intake should be.
+Sometimes the transplanted kidney makes too much urine, so drinking large amounts of fluid is needed.

 How long does a transplant last?